 A risk factor is something that increases your likelihood of getting a disease or condition.

-You can develop autism with or without the risk factors listed below.
-However, the more risk factors you have, the greater your chance of developing autism.
+Autism can develop with or without the risk factors listed below.
+However, the more risk factors that are present, the higher the chances that autism can develop.
 There is no known way to change your child's risk for autism.

 Genetics is believed to play a role in the risk of autism.
 This is because the condition is more common in: